MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/fixedbid.md

 ---
-title: FixedBid Data Object
+title: FixedBid Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
-ms.service: bing-ads-campaign-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the fixed bid to use in the auction.
 ---
-# FixedBid Data Object
+# FixedBid Data Object - Campaign Management
 Defines the fixed bid to use in the auction.

 ## Syntax